MrLar/AzurLaneData/docs/equips/fomulas.md

 To note:

-- AA Guns are not affected by any buffs.
+- AA Guns are not affected by most buffs.
+  - Effiency and AA stat buffs work as normal
-- Ratio of all AA guns is usually 1.
+- Ratio of AA guns is usually 1.

 \* Short Range vs Long Range